 What are the defenses of “fraud” and “constructive fraud”?

 To support a defense of fraud, the complaining party must prove five elements:

-- that the complaining party was in fact deceived; and
+- That the complaining party was in fact deceived

 A marriage is considered a “confidential relationship.”
 However, a party may argue that by the time the parties are signing a separation agreement that confidential relationship no longer exists – by then the parties are adversaries and less likely to trust each other.